 Turn accessibility up to 11 with these tips for bolder text, fewer animations, type to Siri, and more

 In this feature, we explore 11 settings that we believe deserve a wider audience, and that when activated can improve your iPhone experience in measurable ways.
+Most of these tips work for iPad, too, but please note that a few are iPhone exclusives.
 To get started, open up Settings and go to General > Accessibility.

 Many iPhone users will be familiar with Reachability – a quick double tap of the Home button and the screen slides down, enabling you to get at hard-to-reach icons and buttons when using your device one-handed.